FMI-UniBuc-Tools/schedule-scraper/README.md

 - **Image Processing**: Processing the images to retrieve the structure of the tables.
 - **PDF Generation**: Uses ReportLab to create PDF documents with straight lines for the tables and overlaid OCR text, maintaining the layout and enabling clickable URLs.

-## Why It Was Implemented This Way:

-- It may seem like too many tools are being used for web page manipulation and content downloading, but this is due to the limitations of the requests library (which can retrieve the content of a response from a request but cannot identify the requests made by a site) and the low efficiency of the Selenium library (which is not fast enough for this task, as it loads entire pages and simulates real user input).
-- The introduction of an OCR model might seem a little overkill for this project, but its use is necessary when a PDF has not been properly uploaded.
-We tried several common OCR models, such as pytesseract or EasyOCR, but PaddleOCR achieved the best results in terms of character recognition.
-Another factor in choosing PaddleOCR was the ease of setup, as PaddleOCR excels here, with its setup consisting simply of installing the libraries via terminal commands.

 ## Prerequisites

 ### System Requirements